 The Forest 5 is a small trail/fell race organised by a club member each summer supported by other club members as volunteers – it has a long history.
 The race attracts 100-150 runners who tackle a 5 mile route around Macclesfield Forest.
 All proceeds from this race have been donated to local charities.
-The race was not held in 2021 due to COVID-19 and it is hoped that it will return in 2022.
+The race was not held in 2021 due to COVID-19 and it is hoped that it will return at some point in the future.

 Event Info here